wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/create-device-configuration-profiles/includes/11-view-configuration-profiles.md

     - **Pending**: The device hasn't checked in with Intune to receive the policy yet.
     - **Not applicable**: The device can't receive the policy.
 For example, the policy updates a setting specific to iOS 11.1, but the device is using iOS 10.

 3. The top graphical chart shows the number of devices assigned to the device profile.
-For example, if the configuration device profile applies to macOS devices, the chart lists the count of the macOS devices.
+For example, if the configuration device profile applies to iOS/iPadOS devices, the chart lists the count of the iOS/iPadOS devices.

     When monitoring a Windows profile, the count in the **Profile assignment** status is per device per user.
 So, if two users sign in to the same device, then that device is counted twice.

     It can also show the number of devices for other platforms that are assigned the same device profile.
-For example, it shows the count of the non-macOS devices.
+For example, it shows the count of the non-iOS/iPadOS devices.

 4. Select the top graphical chart. **Device status** opens.

     The devices assigned to the profile are listed, and it shows the deployment status.
-Also note that it only lists the devices with the specific platform (for example, macOS).
+Also note that it only lists the devices with the specific platform (for example, iOS/iPadOS).

     Close the **Device status** details.

 5. Select the circle in the bottom graphical chart. **User status** opens.

     The users assigned to the profile are listed, and it shows the deployment status.
-Also note that it only lists the users with the specific platform (for example, macOS).
+Also note that it only lists the users with the specific platform (for example, iOS/iPadOS).

     Close the **User status** details.